 - In step 1, UE#1 sends the initial INVITE request with an SDP offer only including media component for bootstrap data channel for originating side and optional for terminating side.
+The SIP precondition is not needed.

 - In step 2, the IMS AS determines whether the IMS session is a standalone IMS data channel session, and determines if the session is allowed to be established based on local configuration or subscription data.
 If standalone IMS data channel session is not allowed, the IMS AS shall reject the request.

-- In step 11, the media component for bootstrap data channel for terminating side may be included in an SDP early offer to enable the terminating side downloading the DC Application selected by the user of UE#1 before ringing.

-- In step 14, SIP precondition is not needed, and after the bootstrap DC is established, the UE#1 sends SIP UPDATE message to add an application DC selected by the user of UE#1.

-- Steps 23-24 may be skipped.
+- Steps 23-24 are skipped.

-- In step 25, the UE#2 alerts the user of UE#2 after the corresponding DC Application is downloaded, and answers the IMS session when the user of UE#2 accepts to use the corresponding DC Application.
+- In step 25, after the selected DC application has been downloaded, the UE#1 updates the IMS session to add the application DC and informs the associated DC application binding information to the UE#2.